How to Write a Letter of Intent for a Job With Examples

 Letters of intent are used as a means of introduction to personalize your application and connect the hiring manager to your resume.
 They make it easy for the recruiter or employer to see exactly what your qualifications are and what you can bring to the table that other applicants cannot.

-In addition, employers may request a letter of intent when they post a job.
+You should write a letter of intent when an employer requests one in a job listing.
 This letter is to be sent or posted in addition to your resume and other required application materials.

 What to Include in a Letter of Intent